Law & Order: Special Victims Unit season 5: Guest stars

 The season opener "Tragedy" featured Shirley Knight who also starred in the premiere of the third season.
 Her character was Rose Granville, a wealthy mother determined to harm anyone who stands in her daughter's way of success.
 Mare Winningham was one of two fifth season nominees for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 She played the mother of a hyperactive boy who takes the wrong medication and commits a heinous crime as a result.
 The second was Marlee Matlin for the nineteenth episode "Painless" in which she played assisted suicide advocate Dr. Amy Solwey.
-Here character shares an emotional scene with Detective Munch during which it is revealed that Munch's father killed himself.
+Her character shares an emotional scene with Detective Munch during which it is revealed that Munch's father killed himself.
 This is also true of Richard Belzer's father.
 Matlin commented that "I remember Richard having a hard time with it at first.
 I figured there must have been some personal connection there and I believe he told me afterwards."

 The episode "Coerced" is about a schizophrenic man trying to reach out to his son.
 Leland Orser played the father and Spencer List played the son.
 In a 2012 Twitter interview, List wrote "I became an actor when I was 5 I did a [Law & Order: SVU] and I knew from then on I wanted to do this for the rest of my life."
 The episode "Choice" sought to raise awareness about fetal alcohol syndrome.
 Josie Bissett (whose husband Rob Estes appeared in the previous season) played the role of an irresponsible mother.
-Katherine Roberts played her daughter and was chosen because she has FAS in real life.
+Kathrine Roberts played her daughter and was chosen because she has FAS in real life.

 In the episode "Abomination", George Segal portrayed a father in denial about the fact that his son is gay.
 The accuracy of this episode garnered approval from critics of the ex-gay movement.
 In the 100th episode "Control", Mariska Hargitay's father, Mickey Hargitay guest starred as a man on a subway station escalator who witnesses the aftermath of a brutal assault.
 This was Mickey Hargitay's final acting role before his death in September 2006.
 Cynthia Ettinger guest starred in "Shaken" as a mother whose daughter falls into a coma because of a bad decision she made.
 Christopher Meloni and Dann Florek were both moved by the episode with Florek saying "it was some of the most emotional stuff Chris has done."